Nyngan - Warren

 Nyngan - Warren has shown very soft population growth performance across periods assessed by AreaSearch

-Nyngan-Warren's population is 4,593 as of Aug 2025.
-This shows an increase of 2 people since the 2021 Census which reported a population of 4,591.
-The change was inferred from ABS estimated resident population of 4,550 in June 2024 and additional 35 validated new addresses since the Census date.
-This results in a density ratio of 0.20 persons per square kilometer.
-Over the past decade, Nyngan-Warren has had a compound annual growth rate of -1.4%, outperforming its SA3 area.
-Overseas migration contributed approximately 54.1% of overall population gains recently.
+Nyngan-Warren's population is approximately 4,593 as of Aug 2025, a rise of 2 people (0.0%) since the 2021 Census figure of 4,591.
+This increase is inferred from ABS' estimated resident population of 4,550 in June 2024 and 35 validated new addresses post-Census.
+The population density ratio is 0.20 persons per square kilometer.
+Over the past decade, Nyngan-Warren's compound annual growth rate was -1.4%, outperforming its SA3 area.
+Overseas migration contributed about 54.1% of recent population gains.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population